lspector/lspector.github.io/publications.md

 ## Posters and Poster Papers

+Ding, L., R. Boldi, T. Helmuth, and L. Spector.
+2022.
+Going faster and hence further with lexicase selection.
+In {\it GECCO '22: Proceedings of the Genetic and Evolutionary Computation Conference Companion}, pp. 538--541. ([pdf](https://doi.org/10.1145/3520304.3529059))

 Saini, A. K. and L. Spector.
 2021.
 GLEAM: Genetic Learning by Extraction and Absorption of Modules.
 In _Proceedings of GECCO '21 Companion_, pp. 263-264.
 DOI: https://doi.org/10.1145/3449726.3459544

 Helmuth, T., L. Spector, and E. Pantridge.
 2020\.
 Counterexample-Driven Genetic Programming without Formal Specifications.
 In _Proceedings of GECCO '20 Companion_,  pp. 239-240\.
 DOI: https://doi.org/10.1145/3377929.3389983